 Pull up a list of all Epcot attraction planning reviews here.

-Location: In the middle of Future World East, inside of the Test Track Pavilion.
+Location: In the middle of what is currently Future World East, to the right of Mission: SPACE.

 Ride Length: 5 minutes.